PikLips/D8iOS/README.md

 uauth-master - https://github.com/vivekvpandya/uauth

 Vivek has written a auth helper, uauth-master that creates a response from the host to authorize a user.
+This project uses basic auth and retains credentials internally instead of maintaining a session on the host.
+If a session needs to be maintained on the host, perhaps with a cookie, it will depend upon the type of authentication (e.g. oAuth) used, which is beyond the scope of this version.

 Add These Patches